 Traffic: In Hong Kong, driving is on the left, as is the case in the United Kingdom.

 Visa:If you stay in Hong Kong for less than 90 days, a so-called visa on arrival is sufficient.
-Do you want to stay for more than 90 days?
-Then we recommend you to contact the embassy.
+If you want to stay longer than 90 days, we advise you to contact the embassy.

 Currency: Hong Kong Dollar (HKD).